ow2-proactive/proactive-jupyter-kernel/README.md

 #### 5.6 Adding pre and/or post scripts

 Sometimes, specified scripts has to be executed before and/or after a particular task.
-To add those scripts both `pre_script` and `post_script` exist.
+To do that, the solution provides `pre_script` and `post_script` pragmas.

-To add a pre-script to a task, use:
+To add a pre-script to a task, please use:

 ```python
 #%pre_script(name=TASK_NAME, language=SCRIPT_LANGUAGE, [path=./PRE_SCRIPT_FILE.py])
 ```

-To add a post-script to a task, use:
+To add a post-script to a task, please use:

 ```python
 #%post_script(name=TASK_NAME, language=SCRIPT_LANGUAGE, [path=./POST_SCRIPT_FILE.py])